lshzndx/metabase/docs/administration-guide/04-managing-users.md

 ### Reactivating an account

 To reactivate a deactivated account, click the **Deactivated** radio button at the top of the people list to see the list of deactivated accounts.
-Click on the icon on the far right to reactivate that account, allowing them to log in to Metabase again.
+Click on the icon on the far right to reactivate that account, allowing them to log in to VLink again.

 ### Deleting an account

-Metabase doesn't explicitly support account deletion.
-Instead, Metabase deactivates accounts so people can't log in to them, while it preserves any questions, models, dashboards, and other items created by those accounts.
+VLink doesn't explicitly support account deletion.
+Instead, VLink deactivates accounts so people can't log in to them, while it preserves any questions, models, dashboards, and other items created by those accounts.

 If you want to delete an account because the account information was set up incorrectly, you can deactivate the old account and create a new one instead.